chrissilb/demoproductionsystem/README.md

 ## Highlights
-Productionsystem and productionlines proactively observe their environment via Ticks.
+A production system and its production lines proactively observe their environment via Ticks.
 They find their optimal workload this way:

 <img src="pics/productionsystem1.png" width="600" />